 May we bring guests to the service?

 Absolutely.
-Your child’s entrance into the Catholic community should be witnessed and celebrated by the Catholic community.
+Your child’s entrance into the Catholic community should be a momentous occasion, witnessed and celebrated by the entire Catholic community.
 Your family and friends, Catholics and non-Catholics are encouraged to attend.

 How long is the Baptism Service?